schrudolf/random-web-token/README.md

 ## Promise Usage

-**same as before, but returns with promise**
+**same as token.generate() function, but returns with promise**

 ```sh
 token.promiseGenerate("medium", 50)
 ```

-## Parameter help for generate and promiseGenerate function
+## Parameter help for generate() and promiseGenerate() functions

 **all functions has 2 parameters**

 first parameter is a string
-  - "normal"  ---> token generated with lowercase and numbers
+  - "normal"  ---> token generated with a-z characters = abcdefghijklmnopqrstuvwxyz
-  - "medium"  ---> token generated with lowercase + uppercase and numbers
+  - "medium"  ---> token generated with a-z + 0-9 characters = abcdefghijklmnopqrstuvwxyz0123456789
-  - "extra"   ---> token generated with lowercase + uppercase + numbers and accented characters
+  - "extra"   ---> token generated with a-Z + 0-9 characters = ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789

 second parameter is a number, this tells you the length of the token

-## If you want to salt with your unique characters
+## If you want to salt with your own characters

-**use the saltingWithMyCharacters function**
+**use the saltingWithMyCharacters() function**

 Sample: